ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

   a `kid`, the resource server continues the DTLS handshake with the stored key associated with this kid.
-* If the data comprises additional CWT information, this information must be stored as access token for this DTLS association before continuing with the DTLS handshake.
+* If the data comprises additional CWT information, this information must be stored as an access token for this DTLS association before continuing with the DTLS handshake.

 If the contents of the `psk_identity` do not yield sufficient